The City Assembly House in Dublin is home to the Irish Georgian Society, which promotes Ireland’s architectural heritage and decorative arts.

 Daniel O’Connell, The Liberator, presided over meetings as Lord Mayor in its exhibition room and is reputed to have delivered the finest speech of his career there.

-Having served as a museum for much of the 20th century and having been unused for the last ten years, the City Assembly House is now being restored by the Irish Georgian Society in partnership with Dublin City Council as a cultural venue on one of Dublin’s most exciting and vibrant streets.
+Having served as a museum for much of the 20th century and having been unused for ten years, the City Assembly House was restored by the Irish Georgian Society in partnership with Dublin City Council as a cultural venue on one of Dublin’s most exciting and vibrant streets.

-The City Assembly House is also the starting point for architectural tours, every Tuesday, of Dublin’s domestic and civic architecture.
+The City Assembly House is also the starting point for architectural tours of Dublin’s domestic and civic architecture.